MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/satellite.md

 1. Select your designated environment for the satellite solution.
 For this example, we're importing to the environment named **Contoso_Prod.**

-1. Download the most recent release of the Automation Kit satellite managed solution from the **Assets** section of [https://github.com/microsoft/powercat-automation-kit/releases](https://github.com/microsoft/powercat-automation-kit/releases).
+1. Download the most recent release of the automation kit satellite managed solution from the **Assets** section of the [automation kit](https://github.com/microsoft/powercat-automation-kit/releases) file.

 1. On the left pane, select **Solutions**.